UNC Watchlist

 Xylazine & Dexmedetomidine

 Button below takes you to our street sample data on xylazine.
-We've seen it now in more than half the states in the country.
+We've seen it now in half the country.
 See where exactly and combined with what substances.

 If you're into academic commentaries, this is a good primer on xylazine.
 If video is more your speed, this great webinar by wound care nurse Jason Beinart will get you up to speed on wound care.
 If you're in a clinical setting, here is a case report of xylazine masking benzo withdrawal.